CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 ### Lectures by the Instructor

-The goal of these lectures is to establish some background for the project.
-I will present an overview of primary programming languages and software engineering concepts, including **static analyses** and related **program transformations**.
-I will start from scratch and cover several specific analyses/transformations and the corresponding theoretical foundations.
+The lectures will establish background for the term project.
+The instructor will present an overview of essential programming languages and software engineering concepts, including **static analyses** and related **program transformations**.
+The instructor will start from scratch and cover several specific analyses/transformations and the corresponding theoretical foundations.
 Previous knowledge of program analysis is not assumed.

 ### Presentations by Students

 Students will prepare and deliver presentations on selected topics.
-By doing so, students will practice giving scientific presentations and teaching others.
+By doing so, students will practice giving scientific presentations.

 ### Homework